Bonaire with Buddy Dive

-26. Sampler: On the north coast of Klein Bonaire, this 20-100 foot site boasts light to moderate currents for the novice to an intermediate diver.
+26. Sampler: On the north coast of Klein Bonaire, this 20-100 foot site boasts a light to moderate currents for the novice to an intermediate diver.
 Friendly angelfish willingly approach divers looking for a hand-out, as do many of the reef residents at this site.
-It is one of Bonaire ‘s most popular dive sites.
+It is one of Bonaire's most popular dive sites.

 Next, to that, they use local produce and serve all this next to the magical blue waters of the Caribbean Sea.
 Buddy Dive wanted to create a space of comfort and luxury, of fresh elegance; a place for you to dine differently.

 The Van der Valk family put their personal experience in everything, from the food, the decoration, and yes, the name.
 Hopefully, they’ll earn a place in your good memories.

 Every Friday you’re invited to join Kids Sea Camp at Bennies Managers Rum Punch Party, a lively event with snacks and free rum and fruit punch from 5:30-6:30 PM.
 Dance to the live music of the fun and fabulous Moogie until it’s time for a dinner break at 7:00 PM.

 The evening is completed the evening with Buddy's famous "All You Can Eat Barbecue", featuring steak, fish, chicken, and ribs accompanied by a variety of stews, salads, rice dishes, soup, and of course, dessert!
 It is a feast you will not want to miss and will deserve after your dancing!

 Flying to Bonaire